Facebook Instagram

 Indigeny Reserve, 14679 Summers Lane, Sonora, California

 Travis Silvers completed his undergraduate Guitar Performance concentration with David Feingold and his Music History and Literature concentration with Dr. Mary Terey-Smith at Western Washington University.
 He completed his graduate studies in Guitar Performance with James Reid at the Lionel Hampton School of Music, University of Idaho.
-Travis has also studied guitar with M. Hilliard Wilson at The Rosewood Guitar in Seattle, WA and with Sharon Isbin at the Aspen School & Festival of Music.
+Travis has also studied guitar with M. Hilliard Wilson at The Rosewood Guitar in Seattle, Washington and with Sharon Isbin at the Aspen School & Festival of Music.
 Travis has attended and performed in masterclasses for such artists as Ricardo Cobo, Ana Vidovic, Paul O’Dette, David Starobin and George Crumb and has concertized in Europe, Canada and the United States as a soloist, as a member of Collegium Musicum, an early music ensemble, and as a member of ¡Tritarra!.
 He is also a co-founder of the biennial Central Valley Guitar Festival ¡Guitarraganza!, a current member of Duo Sonik with colleague Guy Powell, and the coordinator of the bi-annual Central Valley Guitar Invitational concerts.
 Travis is currently full-time music faculty of World Music & Guitar at Modesto Junior College, where he also is a member of the First Year Experience College Skills teaching cohort.

 Guy Powell received his BM from CSU Sacramento and his MM from the San Francisco Conservatory of Music.
 His principal teachers included Richard Savino, David Tannenbaum, and Marc Teicholz.
 Mr. Powell has performed all over the United States as soloist, ensemble, opera, and musical theatre performing, and participated in such events as the Guitarraganza Festival, Guitar Foundation of America, Portland Guitar Festival, Cal Arts Festival, La Guitarra Festival, and the California Bach Festival.
 Mr. Powell has also served as a co-director for the 2015, 2016, and 2017 Guitarraganza festival, as well as serving as the festival’s director for the solo competition.
 In addition to regular solo performances, Mr. Powell was also a member of the chamber ensemble Tritarra, a guitar trio specializing in adapting more eclectic genres of music for the concert stage, and recently has formed a new ensemble, Duo Sonik, with fellow guitarist Travis Silvers.
 In the Spring of 2022, Mr. Powell was elected as a faculty member to the Delta chapter of the society of Pi Kappa Lambda for excellence in teaching.
 Mr. Powell has taught at Columbia Community College and is currently an Adjunct Professor of Music at University of the Pacific, San Joaquin Delta College, and Modesto Junior College.